shrianshChari/SlippiStatsBot/readme.md

 ### TODO

 - High Priority
-  - If the user empty pings the bot (pings w/o a Slippi file or any other message content), remind them to upload a SLP file with a friendly wave
+  - Update GIFs to make use of the fact that bot now uses slash commands
+  - Move file storage to a database like MongoDB
 - Low Priority
   - Figure out custom stock emojis to display final stock count
   - Flags/arguments to include/not include certain stages
   - Include link to/txt file of JSON data to be used elsewhere when appropriate flag is activated
-  - Fix/replace first GIF (it's really large for no reason)

 ### Libaries Utilized
 This Discord bot was made with the following Node.js packages
-- [discord-ts](https://discord-ts.js.org/) - A superset of [discord.js](https://discord.js.org/#/) with TypeScript decorators to improve readability
+- [discord-ts](https://discordx.js.org/) - A superset of [discord.js](https://discord.js.org/#/) with TypeScript decorators to improve readability
 - [slippi-js](https://github.com/project-slippi/slippi-js) - A JavaScript/TypeScript library for parsing Project Slippi replay files for Super Smash Bros.
 Melee
 - [table](https://www.npmjs.com/package/table) - Simple library that produces a row-column table with ASCII characters
 - [Axios](https://axios-http.com/) - Promise based HTTP client for Node.js